Erics1337/Tiny-Feet-Community/README.md

 ### htaccess file

-Modify the .htaccess file inside the public folder to match the name of your installation folder (only need to do this if you change from the default folder name "Tiny-Feet-Community)
+Modify the .htaccess file inside the public folder to match the name of your installation folder (only need to do this if you change from the default folder name "Tiny-Feet-Community")

 ### Install the Database